 Provide sample database and files

 It's a common practice to develop Drupal websites locally.
-To run a website locally, generally, the developer needs code, database, and files.
+To run a website locally, generally, the developer needs the code, database, and files.
 Even if you are using installation profiles and build with migration scripts, it does not hurt to provide a sample database and files to the developer joining your team, especially if this is in the middle of the project.

 From our experiences, the scripts for deploying local sites get changed along the way, but documentation seldom updates.
-This results in trial and error while team debates about "how this used to work, but because of X not anymore."
+This results in trial and error while the team debates about "how this used to work, but because of X not anymore."

 Learn to trust people.
 Nobody wakes up in the morning and goes: "Oh boy, today I am going to do my worst job."
 By helping and guiding developers, you can get much better results.
 Make people accountable and let them know you are counting on them and remind them about consequences.
 By treating people like responsible adults, you will get best results.

-Please share your experiences on how to onboard developers into new projects and teams.
+Please share your own experiences on how to onboard developers into new projects and teams.
 Send feedback to firstname.lastname@example.org.